The Order of Adjectives

 Opinion

-Firstly, the word order comes from adjectives that show opinion towards something.
+First and foremost, the word order stems from adjectives that express opinions about something.
 These words simply describe what we feel and say about a specific noun.

-Adjectives like “delicious” “beautiful” “energetic” “lazy” and “sad” are examples of our opinions.
+Adjectives such as “delicious,” “beautiful,” “energetic,” “lazy,” and “sad” are examples of our opinions.

 She baked DELICIOUS small cupcakes for her birthday.

-The words delicious and small are adjectives working as a group in the sentence to build meaning onto one another rather than act as individual descriptions of the noun “cupcakes.”
+The words “delicious” and “small” are adjectives working together in the sentence to give meaning to each other, rather than acting as separate descriptions of the noun “cupcakes.”

 Size

-Second, in the order of adjectives is the size.
-These are the adjectives that describe sizes such as “large” “huge” and “small.”
+The second in the order of adjectives is size.
+These are adjectives describing sizes, such as “big,” “huge,” and “small.”

-In the example above, we use the adjective small to describe the size of the cupcakes.
+In the example given above, we use the adjective “small” to describe the size of the cupcakes.

 For example: